abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 ### Guaranteeing Monotonic Reads Consistency

-One way to guarantee that users see data in a consistent order is to always direct their reads to the same replica.
+One way to guarantee that users see database writes in a consistent order is to always direct their reads to the same replica.
 How would you do this with Django?
 You'll need three things:

 * A middleware function that makes the user ID accessible to the database router
 * A database router that reads the user ID if it's present and returns the correct replica for that user